Sharpness-Aware Hybrid Model Learning for Architecture-Agnostic Parameter Estimation: Experiment

 \subsection{Results}

-\paragraph{Prediction and estimation errors (Table~\ref*{tab:main_result})} The main results are summarized in \cref{tab:main_result}, where we show the test prediction error ($y$-error) and the estimation error of $\theta$ ($\theta$-error).
-Overall, the SAM-based methods (\texttt{sam}, \texttt{asam}, and \texttt{fsam}) achieved better or comparable performance to the other methods, despite the fact that they do not assume specific hybrid model architectures.
+\paragraph{Prediction and estimation errors (Table~\ref*{tab:main_result})} \Cref{tab:main_result} reports the test prediction error ($y$-error) and the estimation error of $\theta$ ($\theta$-error).
+The magnitude of the values can be guessed in comparison to the values in the \texttt{erm} column. \textbf{The SAM-based methods achieved better or comparable performance in all the tasks, although they do not assume specific hybrid model architectures}.
 SAM family shows slightly worse $y$-errors in some cases, but the degradation is mostly qualitatively insignificant, and if needed we can re-train or finetune $\phi$ after fixing $\theta$ to improve the $y$-error.

-More specifically, for the first two tasks (\textsc{pendulum time-series} and \textsc{reaction-diffusion}), the method of \citet{yinAugmentingPhysicalModels2021}, here implemented as \texttt{freg}, should work well because the hybrid models are in the additive form, and these data were already examined by them.
-The performance of the SAM-based methods is slightly worse than \texttt{l2reg} and \texttt{freg} but is significantly improved from \texttt{erm}.
-For the remaining tasks (\textsc{Duffing oscillator}, \textsc{pendulum images}, \textsc{wind tunnel}, and \textsc{light tunnel}), the baseline methods sometimes did not work well in terms of the estimation of $\theta$, which is not surprising because the hybrid models are not in the additive form, and thus these regularization methods need to be specifically designed for each architecture, which is not always straightforward.
+More specifically: \begin{itemize}[leftmargin=*,topsep=0pt,itemsep=0pt] \item For \textsc{pendulum time-series} and \textsc{reaction-diffusion}, the method of \citet{yinAugmentingPhysicalModels2021} was implemented as \texttt{f-reg}.
+It should work well because the hybrid models are in the additive form, as already confirmed in \citep{yinAugmentingPhysicalModels2021}.
+In these tasks, the performance of the SAM-based methods is slightly worse than \texttt{p-reg} and \texttt{f-reg} but is significantly improved from \texttt{erm}.
+Interestingly, for the \textsc{reaction-diffusion} task, the mere $\ell_2$ regularization (\texttt{p-reg}) worked better than \texttt{f-reg}. \item For \textsc{pendulum images}, \textsc{wind tunnel}, and \textsc{light tunnel}, where the models are non-additive, the baseline methods did not work well.
+It is not surprising because the baseline regularizers need special design for each architecture, which requires careful tuning to achieve good $\theta$ estimation. \item The result for \textsc{Duffing oscillator} is interesting.
+Although the model was additive, the function norm-based \texttt{f-reg} did not estimate $\theta$ well, while the SAM-based methods were successful. \end{itemize}